ClonyPDF home

 Can I use the same photo for my Saudi visa and my Saudi passport?

 Not directly.
-A Saudi passport photo uses a light-gray background, while visa photos require pure white.
-The framing rules are close, but the background color differs, so a passport photo needs to be reprocessed before it works for a visa.
+A Saudi passport photo uses a light-gray background at 40x60 mm, while visa photos require pure white.
+The framing rules are close, but the background colour and dimensions differ, so a passport photo needs reprocessing before it works for a visa.

 Why was my Saudi visa photo rejected?